daz-b-like/ProCam2D_Godot4.x/README.md

 1. Download or clone the ProCam2D repository.
 2. Copy the `ProCam2D` folder into your Godot project’s `addons` directory.
 3. Enable the ProCam2D plugin in your project settings.
+4. Save and Reload your project from the `project` menu to ensure the plugin is properly loaded.

 ## Usage